This post may contain affiliate links. Read my disclosure policy.

 - ¾ cup tomato paste (one 6-ounce can)

 - ¼ cup Worcestershire sauce

 - 4 cups frozen mixed vegetables (or about two 10 oz. packages)

 - 1 cup shredded cheddar cheese (about 4 oz.)

 - Preheat oven to 400°F and prepare fries according to package instructions.

 - While the fries are baking, heat a skillet over medium heat, add the ground beef, onion, garlic, and a pinch of salt and pepper and cook, breaking up the meat, until it is browned.
 Drain any excess grease.

-- Stir in the tomato paste, Worscestershire sauce, and beef broth.
+- Stir in the tomato paste, Worcestershire sauce, and beef broth.

-- Add the vegetables, bring to a simmer, and cook until thickened slightly and fries are done.
+- Add the vegetables, bring to a simmer, and cook until thickened slightly.
 Season to taste with salt and pepper.

 - Transfer the fries to an oven-proof baking dish or skillet (I used a cast iron skillet, but you can use a glass or ceramic baking dish).